zwets/zwets.github.io/about.md

 #### Io is a programmer

 I have worked in a variety of fields, but with one prominent constant throughout: **programming**.
 I've loved it from my first lines of BASIC, Pascal and LISP in the 80s, through Mlocs of C, C++ and Java in the 90/00s, to my current-day mix of Python, R, and glorious Haskell.
 Along the way, there were pleasant times in Prolog, Smalltalk and Erlang, and recreational excursions to the likes of Pure, Coq and Parallel Brainfuck.
-And not a day passes without the simple joy of GNU and Bash.
+Not a day passes without the simple joy of GNU and Bash.

 I *love* programming.